 The Ausmed Education Learning Centre is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
 Provider number is P0342.

 This Course will reinforce why certain diagnostic tests, observations and procedures are undertaken to confirm or eliminate potential clinical problems.
 You will be asked a series of questions throughout the case study that will assist you with this and your learning.

-Tracy is a Nurse Practitioner working in the emergency department at Modbury Public Hospital in South Australia.
-In this role, she works in a “see and treat” model of care and also works with the rapid assessment team, where she is required to fulfil both clinical and educational duties.
+Tracy Edwards is a Nurse Practitioner who works in the emergency department at Modbury Public Hospital in South Australia.
+In this role, she works in a “see and treat” model of care.
+She also works with the rapid assessment team, where she is required to fulfil both clinical and educational duties.
 Tracy has experience as a practice nurse and has held other management positions, including acting quality and clinical risk manager.
 Tracy is particularly interested in vascular health and has run several extra vocational programs focused on the prevention of cardiovascular disease.
 Tracy was a finalist in the "future leader" category for the South Australian Nursing and Midwifery Awards 2011 and won a South Australian Premiers Travelling Scholarship in 2011/12.
 See Educator Profile